kamrankashef/connect2/README.md

 # connect2

-A simple way to use aliased hosts and ports to:
+A simple script to use aliased host names and ports to login, copy files and execute commands remotely in batch.

+E.g.

+Instead of remembering the username, host and port of a instance:

+`ssh ubuntu-user@ec2-somelong-host-that-will-prob-change.com -P 1000`

+Simply call:

+`./connect2 dev-machine`

+Similarly, you can copy files, quickly execute commands and scripts remotely.
+Configuration is easy and can be done interactively.

 - [Installation](#installation)
 - [Configure Aliases](#configure-aliases)